 “Health informatics professionals are in growing demand.
 They need competencies in computer science, healthcare, biology, and statistics.
 Today's professionals have the unique opportunity of making best use of the large amount of data that is collected for healthcare and biological research.”

-CHAIR, MEDICAL AND BIOINFORMATICS PROGRAM
+HEALTH INFORMATICS AND BIOINFORMATICS PROGRAM